bklevence/PyPortlal-WeatherStar-III/README.md

 > [!Warning]
 > Still having memory allocation issues, but it works, kinda?

+You should change the lat long and email if you attempt this currently, further writing to come...

 ## WIP Status

 - [ ] Further febug memory allocation issues